hsayama/PyCX/README.md

 *Note for Jupyter Notebook users:* You can run PyCX codes by entering "%run sample-code-name" in your Notebook.

 ## Revision history

+### What's new in version 1.1?

+* Matplotlib's backend issue has been resolved by Steve Morgan for Mac users.

+* MatplotlibDeprecationWarning has been suppressed (particularly for examples that use subplots).

+* NetworkX's "node" attribute of a Graph object has been renamed as "nodes" to be compatible with NetworkX 2.

 ### What's new in version 1.0?